 By adding a runner or area rug to your kitchen, you'll add warmth to your space while also keeping your feet comfortable as you cook.
 This will make the space feel just as decorated as the other areas of your home.
 An outdoor rug is a safe bet to withstand the beating it will likely take and ensure easy clean-up in case of spills.

 Many kitchens lack the space to have additional furniture items, so counter stools are often the only way to add personality to the room with furnishings.
 Opt for stools in interesting shapes and materials to add an unexpected element to your décor.
-If your space doesn’t allow for an island or bar area, tuck a single small stool into a corner to not only create a spot to rest while cooking, but also add another layer to your design.
+If your space doesn't allow for an island or bar area, tuck a single small stool into a corner to not only create a spot to rest while cooking but also to add another layer to your design.

-Kitchen faucets have come a long way and many large manufacturers are now offering them in a variety of shapes, finishes, and configurations.
-Swap your standard faucet for something a little more interesting and decorative, in a finish to match your cabinet hardware, to give your space a high-end look.
+Kitchen faucets have come a long way, and many large manufacturers are now offering them in a variety of shapes, finishes, and configurations.
+Swap your standard faucet for something a little more interesting and decorative in a finish to match your cabinet hardware to give your space a high-end look.